National Soccer League: New clubs and attempts to enter the mainstream (1996–2001)

-2001–2004: Decline and demise
+Decline and demise (2001–2004)

 After the 2001 FIFA Club World Championship was cancelled, the NSL was in great turmoil.
 High-profile Australian players began to leave the NSL due to more enticing offers from overseas leagues.

 In 1998, Soccer Australia sold the television rights for the NSL and Socceroos matches to the Seven Network in a 10-year contract that was worth $2.5 million a year.
 Seven bought the rights to be one of the flagships of its pay TV sport channel, C7 Sport.

 It also broadcast a small amount of coverage on its free-to-air network.
 At one point in 2000, the amount of free-to-air coverage on the NSL was only a one-hour highlights package of the NSL after midnight on Wednesdays.
 Many believe Channel 7 deliberately refused to air games to kill off interest in the league that was flourishing in the 90s.

 In 2002, C7 Sport closed after the Seven Network lost the Australian Football League (AFL) rights and pay TV networks stopped carrying the channel.
 The next year, Seven severed its contract in the last week of Soccer Australia's existence.
 This left the NSL with no TV coverage at all until SBS picked up the rights soon after.

 The consequent lack of sponsorship meant the league fell into even further decline which led to its eventual demise at the end of the 2003–04 season.
 Highlights were few and far between, but Sydney Olympic re-emerged as a genuine leading club for the first time in a decade, winning its second title, and Perth Glory went on to win the last two titles of the NSL, after previously having lost two grand finals.

 The birth of Adelaide United, as a quickly formed replacement of Adelaide City who withdrew just before the start of the final NSL season, was perhaps the sole major highlight of this era, as they put in good performances, but most importantly, registered crowds which had not been seen in Adelaide since the heyday of Adelaide City and West Adelaide.

-The league in 2003–04 was won by Perth Glory after a 1-0 win against Parramatta Power on 4 April 2004, almost 27 years to the day that the national competition began.
+The league in 2003–04 was won by Perth Glory after a 1–0 win against Parramatta Power on 4 April 2004, almost 27 years to the day that the national competition began.
 Nik Mrdja had the honour of scoring the last goal in the NSL, a 98th minute golden goal to seal the championship for Perth.
 After this, national competition went into recess for a year and a half.
-In November 2004, 8 teams, including 5 from the now defunct NSL, formed the A-League, the revamped national competition whilst many were denied the opportunity due to the bidding process and 1 team for 1 state rule.
+In November 2004, 8 teams, including 5 from the now defunct NSL, formed the A-League, the revamped national competition whilst many were denied the opportunity due to the bidding process and 1 team for 1 city rule.
 The first competition began on 26 August 2005, ending the long recess and killing off the NSL and its 24-year history.